 • whether you are drying until moist-dry or leathery-dry

 • We enjoy eating moist-dried tomatoes right out of the jar for a burst-of-tomato snack.
 We also add them to various salads, wraps, stuffings, and more.
 Many Italian recipes call for sautéing garlic in olive oil.
-Consider slicing “moist dried” tomatoes into ribbons, then adding them to the pan during that step.
+Consider slicing moist-dried tomatoes into ribbons, then adding them to the pan during that step.
 They are especially delicious in hot or cold pasta dishes that call for a pesto or olive oil dressing.
 Even just a bit of these gems adds a welcome bursts of flavor – there’s no need to overdo it.

 • Soak leathery-dried tomatoes in a small amount of warm water until they are softened.
 Once they’re softened, use them either sliced or whole in various dishes as described above.
 You can add the tomato infused soaking water to your dish too.